 You can train and strengthen both types of muscle fibres by doing specific pedalling drills at different cadences.
 This will not only lead to an increase in your cycling power but also improve your overall efficiency.
 Additionally, it will reduce the risk of fatigue and injury, common among cyclists who do not vary their cadences.

 You can incorporate varying your cadence into your training routine with specific pedalling drills.
-We have a range of specific workouts available as one off purchases or incorporated into our training programs that train specific cadence ranges and are designed to simulate real life cycling scenarios like bridging gaps, rolling powerful turns in a fast moving bunch, managing surges in fast moving bunches and climber both long extended climbs and short, punchy steep climbs.
+I have a range of specific workouts that I build into the custom training program that I create for my clients that train specific cadence ranges and are designed to simulate real life cycling scenarios like bridging gaps, rolling powerful turns in a fast moving bunch, managing surges in fast moving bunches and climber both long extended climbs and short, punchy steep climbs.

 Doing specific pedalling drills at different cadences is vital to cycling training.
 It improves your cycling power and efficiency and reduces the risk of injury and fatigue.
 So, the next time you hit the road, vary your cadences and incorporate specific pedalling drills into your training routine.